r0hankrishnan/projects/README.md

 # 💼 Rohan's Portfolio
 Welcome to my *work-in-progress* portfolio!
 This is an overview of my portfolio projects with links to the more in-depth documentation.
+If you are interested in talking, collaborating on a fun project, are looking for a data analyst, or just want to following along with my learning journey, please [get in touch](connect-with-me) 😄!

 # R Projects
 | Project Link | Area | Description | Libraries |